-Othello: Very good, even on normal computers.
+Othello/Reversi: Very good, even on normal computers.
 In 1997, the Logistello program defeated the human world champion.

 Chess: In 1997, world chess master G. Kasparow was beaten by a computer in a match of 6 games by Deep Blue (IBM Thomas J. Watson Research Center).

-Special hardware (32 processors with 8 chips, 2 Mi. calculations per second) and special chess knowledge.
+Special hardware (32 processor) with 8 chips, 2 Mi. calculations per second) and special chess knowledge.

-State of the Art (2)

 Go: The program AlphaGo was able to beat in March 2016 one of the best human players Lee Sedol (according to ELO ranking the 4th best player worldwide) 4:1.

-AlphaGo used Monte Carlo search techniques (UCT) and deep learning techniques.
+AlphaGo used Monte Carlo search techniques (UCT) and deep learning techniques for evaluations.